ibm-cloud-docs/power-iaas/faq.md

 This video does not capture the latest updates to the {{site.data.keyword.powerSys_notm}} offering.
 You might notice differences in functionality between what's shown in the video and the current offering.
 {: note}

-## What versions of AIX and IBM i operating systems are supported?
+## What versions of AIX and IBM i operating systems (OS) are supported?
 {: #os_versions}
 {: faq}
 {: support}

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:

 The {{site.data.keyword.powerSys_notm}} offering does not support AIX 6.1.
 When viewing the system software maps, refer to only the AIX 7.1 and AIX 7.2 information.
+If you use an unsupported version, it will be subject to outages during planned maintenance windows with no advanced notification given.
 {: important}

 **AIX**